 - Make accurate analysis and decisions.

-The Chart of Accounts is the foundational data structure that controls how financial transactions and balances are collected and stored in the Oracle Financials system.
+The Chart of Accounts is the foundational data structure that controls how financial transactions and balances are collected and stored in Oracle Financials.

 This page provides an overview of the account structure hierarchy and account life cycle.